SpiroCfiles74/obcsdk/README.md

 - LOGFILES for all Peers are saved in the automation directory.
 Run go_record.sh (or local_fabric.sh) without parameters to get help with the options.
 - Go to the test directories and execute the tests.
 Good luck!
 ```
+	$  #  Examples how you can preload some of the environment vars, for local or for HSBN/Z network testing:
+	$  .   ../automation/ENVVARS_LOCAL
+	$  .   ../automation/ENVVARS_Z
+	$  export COMMIT=<commit>

 	$ cd obcsdk/chcotest
 	$ go run BasicFuncNewNetwork.go